hasura/learn-graphql/tutorials/mobile/react-native-apollo/tutorial-site/content/queries/3-handle-errors.md

 ---
 title: "Handle loading/errorrs"
-metaTitle: "Apollo Query Component Error Handling | GraphQL React Native Apollo Tutorial"
+metaTitle: "`useQuery` Hook Error Handling | GraphQL React Native Apollo Tutorial"
-metaDescription: "We will handle the GraphQL loading and error states in React Native app using the Apollo Query Component render props - loading and error "
+metaDescription: "We will handle the GraphQL loading and error states in React Native app using the data from the `useQuery` hook"
 ---

 import GithubLink from "../../src/GithubLink.js";

-As we saw in the previous step, Apollo injected props into the component’s render prop function.
-Among them `loading` and `error` are common ones that you will need to handle in your app.
+As we saw in the previous step, the useQuery returned an object with `data`, `error`, `loading` fields. `loading` and `error` are states that you typically want to handle in your app.

 Now let's go back to the Todos file that you wrote in the previous step.